Real Geeks + LionDesk in 2026: Does It Still Work?

 Broken tags and source data

-Best alternatives to a Real Geeks + LionDesk workflow
+Best CRM alternatives to pair with Real Geeks

-The right replacement depends on whether you want a dedicated CRM, a brokerage platform, or a simpler workflow inside Real Geeks itself.
+The right replacement depends on whether you want a dedicated CRM, a brokerage platform, or a simpler single-tool workflow.

 Follow Up Boss